 - (a) Auditor means a person eligible for appointment as statutory auditor under Part 42 of the Companies Act (this includes individuals and Firms).
 Part 42 of the Companies Act makes provision for the necessary qualifications and proper supervision of auditors, including auditors appointed under Part 16 of the Companies Act. - (b) Auditor Appointment means the appointment of an Auditor under Part 16 of the Companies Act. - (c) Audit Committee The Companies Act defines Audit Committees by reference to Directive 2006/43/EC.
-The Audit Committee's role is to, inter alia, monitor the financial reporting process, monitor the Statutory Audit of the annual and consolidated accounts and review and monitor the independence of the auditor.
-The UK Corporate Governance Code contains further provisions regarding the role of Audit Committees and provides that an Audit Committee should usually consist of three nonexecutive directors at least one of which has recent and relevant financial experience. - (d) Competitive Tender Process for a valid Competitive Tender Process to take place, the Company must invite at least two Auditors (which may include the Incumbent Auditor) to compete for the provision of Statutory Audit Services.
+The Audit Committee's role is to, inter alia, monitor the financial reporting process, monitor the Statutory Audit of the annual and consolidated accounts and review and monitor the independence of the Auditor. - (d) Competitive Tender Process for a valid Competitive Tender Process to take place, the Company must invite at least two Auditors (which may include the Incumbent Auditor) to compete for the provision of Statutory Audit Services.
 For the purposes of the Order, a Competitive Tender Process includes a tender process held at times when the Company was outside either or both the FTSE indices.
-The Order does not seek to be overly prescriptive as to the use of a particular tender process, however, for the avoidance of doubt, a tender process conducted in accordance with the Regulation would be deemed a Competitive Tender Process for the purposes of this Order. - (e) FTSE 350 Company means a company whose equity shares are admitted to trading on the London Stock Exchange and which is included in the FTSE 100 or 250 indices.
-As noted above, this is a shifting class, with membership changing from time to time. - (f) Statutory Audit means an audit conducted in accordance with the requirements of Part 16 of the Companies Act. - (g) Article 2.6 provides that the obligations delegated to the Audit Committee throughout the Order are without prejudice to the responsibilities and liabilities attaching to directors by law.
-This Order should be interpreted in accordance with the principle of the unitary board with all directors remaining equally responsible for the FTSE 350 Company's affairs as a matter of law.
+The Order does not seek to be overly prescriptive as to the use of a particular tender process, however, for the avoidance of doubt, a tender process conducted in accordance with the Regulation would be deemed a Competitive Tender Process for the purposes of this Order. - (e) FTSE 350 Company means a Company whose equity shares are admitted to trading on the London Stock Exchange and which is included in the FTSE 100 or 250 indices.
+This is a shifting class, with membership changing from time to time.
+As noted above, a Competitive Tender Process includes tender processes held in periods when the Company was not a FTSE 350 Company.
+Such tender processes would therefore be relevant in determining the timing of the next Competitive Tender Process under Article 3.1(a).